GeneralMaximus/serviceworker-poc/README.md

 API.
 It lets you list a user's GitHub repositories by typing their username into a search box, and caches the list of repositories for offline access.

+**NOTE:** this project uses several ES6 and ServiceWorker features that are only available in Chrome Canary and Firefox Aurora (or Firefox Developer Edition) as of this writing.
+Things might behave badly or break entirely in older browsers.

 ## Running